CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Limitations

+\textbf{Comprehensiveness.} Although the approach aims to generate comprehensive attack trees, many steps are manual and thus prone to oversight by the analysts.
+In the future, we would like to automate some steps, e.g., through automated topology mapping, asset identification, vulnerability scanning, etc., to ensure that we do not miss some attack paths.

-The ample amount of protection listed in some attack chains may create a false sense of security.
+\textbf{Protection Blind Spots.} The presence of security mechanisms in some attack paths may create a false sense of security.
 Having protection between two entities does not necessarily prevent the malicious party from attacking.
-The report strongly advises the researchers to utilize a systematic security analysis model, such as the STRIDE model \cite{howard2006security,young2021intro, pecharich2016mission} or the ATT\&CK framework \cite{mitre_attack_2025} when analyzing protection in place and consider all possible ways of attacks.
+We strongly advise the researchers to utilize a systematic security analysis model, such as the STRIDE model \cite{howard2006security,young2021intro, pecharich2016mission} or the ATT\&CK framework \cite{mitre_attack_2025} when analyzing protection in place and consider all possible ways of attacks.
 In addition, keeping the protective mechanisms up to date and free of known vulnerabilities is always a good practice, as security is not once and for all.